chrdio/.github/profile/README.md

 # App that helps you find chord progressions

 [chrd.io](https://chrd.io) generates chord progressions that follow the rules of music theory, and are musically pleasant to listen to.
-It can generate ~~thousands~~ **millions** of voicing variants, so it's very unlikely you will hear repeats.
+It can generate ~~millions~~ **trillions** of voicing variants, so it's very unlikely you will hear repeats.
 Every generated progression is downloadable as a MIDI file.

 ![cover](https://user-images.githubusercontent.com/83789452/190855163-cf024491-9399-4295-8645-dfa9288b972d.png)
 ## Tech Stack